pravgcet/uva-solutions/wa.md

 10878 - output format
 343 - off by one in input
-389 - java turns out to be too slow, ingnored PE in c++ 10235 - hasty ready of statement
+389 - java turns out to be too slow, ingnored PE in c++ 10235 - hasty read of statement
 10139 - wrong solution
 11728 - wrong solution (subsolution was not independed as first assumed) 10212 - wrong solution